Yuki people

-The Yuki (also known as Yukiah) are an indigenous people of California who were traditionally divided into three groups: Ukomno'om ("Valley People", or Yuki proper), Huchnom ("Outside the Valley"), and Ukohtontilka or Ukosontilka ("Ocean People", or Coast Yuki).
+The Yuki (also known as Yukiah) are an Indigenous people of California who were traditionally divided into three groups: Ukomno'om ("Valley People", or Yuki proper), Huchnom ("Outside the Valley"), and Ukohtontilka or Ukosontilka ("Ocean People", or Coast Yuki).
 The territory of these three groups included Round Valley and much of northern Mendocino County and Lake County.
 Today they are enrolled members of the Round Valley Indian Tribes of the Round Valley Reservation.
 The exonym "Yuki" may derive from the Wintu word meaning "foreigner" or "enemy."

 Yuki tribes are thought to have settled as far south as Hood Mountain in present-day Sonoma County.

 History

+Archaeologists, including Alfred Kroeber, have speculated that the Yuki have been resident in California for many thousands of years and once occupying a greater area than their historic homeland in Mendocino County.
+The Yuki language is an isolate, unrelated to other Native American languages, although distant relationships to other languages have been proposed by Joseph Greenberg and others.
+Scholars have also said that Yuki physical appearance is different than most other Native American peoples.
+They are described as short in stature and long-headed (Dolichocephalic), unusual among American Indians, but perhaps similar to the extinct Guaycura and Pericú of Baja California, also believed by archaeologists to be ancient residents of the Americas.

 In 1856, the US government established the Indian reservation of Nome Cult Farm (later to become Round Valley Indian Reservation) at Round Valley.
-It forced thousands of Yuki and other local tribes on to these lands, often without sufficient support for the transition.
-These events and tensions led to the Mendocino War (1859), where militas of white settlers killed hundreds of Yuki and took others by force to Nome Cult Farm.
+It forced thousands of Yuki and other local tribes onto these lands, often without sufficient support for the transition.
+These events and tensions led to the Mendocino War (1859), where militias of white settlers killed hundreds of Yuki and took others by force to Nome Cult Farm.

 Language

-The Yuki language is not spoken as much but they are still teaching them in certain schools.
-It is distantly related to the Wappo language, forming the Yukian family with it.
+The Yuki language has been extinct since its last speaker, Arthur Anderson, died in 1983.
+It is distantly related to the Wappo language, the two languages making up the entirety of the Yukian language family.
 The Yuki people had a quaternary (4-based) counting system, based on counting the spaces between the fingers, rather than the fingers themselves.